mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

       ├─BootstrapConfig - KubeadmConfig/hetznerdemo-md-0-2wt8p               False  Info      WaitingForControlPlaneAvailable  2m21s
 ````

-After the first control plane node (in this example hetznerdemo-control-plane-h5k5n) is in ready state “true” we can get the kubeconfig of our new created cluster and deploy the needed components CNI, CCM and CSI (optional).
+After the first control plane node (in this example hetznerdemo-control-plane-h5k5n) is in ready state “true” we can get the kubeconfig of our new created cluster and deploy the needed components CNI, CCM and CSI.
+The components CNI and CCM are mandatory.

 The kubeconfig of the created cluster is stored as secret in the workspace namespace.
 We can use the kubectl command line tool to download the kubeconfig and save to our local filesystem.